-If data quality is overlooked though, data warehouse users will have inaccurate, incomplete data on their hands.
-This translates directly to your data not being representative and erroneous analytics.
-These may be the very same analytics the C-suite uses for decision-making, and we all know how badly a single wrong decision can potentially hurt businesses.
+On the flip side, if businesses overlook emerging data quality challenges, data warehouse users will end up with inaccurate, incomplete data, which directly leads to flawed analytics.
+These may be the very analytics the C-suite uses for decision-making, and we all know how badly a single wrong decision can potentially hurt a business.

 4 Immediate Ways to Improve Data Quality in Your Data Warehouse

-Reject the error: You have to decide if you want accuracy or completeness in any given instance.
-If accuracy is more important, you could reject any record found with said error – if fixing it requires more effort than your business is willing to put in.
+You have to decide if you want data accuracy or completeness in any given instance.
+If accuracy is more important, you could reject any record found with an error – if fixing it requires more effort (time, money, or resources) than your business is willing to put in.
+Rejecting the error ensures that only high-quality, error-free (accurate) data enters your warehouse.

-Assign default value: If completeness is very important yet the correct value cannot be found, you could assign a default value for each type of error to substitute erroneous data.
+If completeness is higher priority and an error cannot be corrected, you could assign a default value for each type of error to substitute erroneous data.
+This ensures that missing or incorrect data doesn’t create gaps in your dataset, while maintaining the integrity of the overall structure.

-We have seen how data quality is a key requirement in data warehousing, but in practical terms, going about fixing quality issues in data warehouse is a complex process.
-This section will cover approaches to implementing a data quality framework for data warehouse, specifically:
+We have seen how data quality is a key requirement in data warehousing.
+But, in practice, fixing quality issues in data warehouse is a complex process.

 Data Profiling: Understanding Source Data in the Data Warehouse

 When trying to improve something, understanding it is the natural first step.
 The process of understanding existing data with respect to how you want it to be in its final form is called ‘data profiling’.
-This includes digging deep into source data and understanding the content, structure, and cardinalities.
-That’s how we identify where data quality processes need to be applied and which approach to choose.
+It involves digging deep into source data and understanding the content, structure, and cardinalities.
+That’s how we identify where data quality management tools and processes need to be applied and which approach to choose.

-Too often, data profiling has been relegated to the backroom of Extract-Transform-Load (ETL) processes, only brought forward to check for minor anomalies in data once data warehouse design is complete and production data needs to be delivered.
-In reality, data profiling should be the very next step in your data quality data warehousing project once you’ve gathered business requirements.
-At this stage, knowing the amount of work that source data would require before becoming usable for analytics would impact design and time taken to build your data warehouse greatly.
+Too often, data profiling is relegated to the backroom of Extract-Transform-Load (ETL) processes, only brought forward to check for minor anomalies in data once data warehouse design is complete and production data needs to be delivered.
+In reality, data profiling should be the very next step in your data warehousing project once you’ve gathered business requirements.
+Profiling at this stage allows you to assess the amount of work the source data will require before it’s ready for analytics, and it will significantly impact the design and timeline of your data warehouse project.

-When profiling your data during the data warehouse design process, focus on these 4 deliverables to get maximum value from the effort:
+When profiling your data during the data warehouse design process, focus on these four deliverables to get maximum value from the effort:

-- The most basic deliverable is a “no-go” on the entire project.
-The source data you want to use to build your data warehouse may have too many errors or too much missing information for the data warehousing initiative to be at all viable for analytics.
-While this may be construed as a huge failure, it’s actually an extremely valuable outcome, because now your team can refocus their efforts elsewhere rather than spending weeks and months building a project only to find out that the end-result is an enormously flawed reporting system that is unusable for decision-making.
+The most basic deliverable is a “no-go” on the entire project.
+If the source data that you want to use to build your data warehouse has too many errors or too much missing information, the data warehousing initiative may not be at all viable for analytics.
+While this may be construed as a huge failure or setback, it’s actually an extremely valuable outcome because now your team can refocus their efforts elsewhere rather than spending weeks and months building a project only to find out that the end-result is an enormously flawed reporting system that is unusable for decision-making.
 Such surprises at the end are often career-shortening for business intelligence team leads.

-- The third deliverable is a list of data quality issues that are encountered while extracting data from multiple source and writing to the data warehouse.
+The third deliverable is a list of data quality issues that are encountered while extracting data from multiple sources and writing to the data warehouse.
+Profiling data during the ETL process helps you identify these issues.
 A deep understanding of such issues will help you come up with data transformation logic and exception handling methods best suited to your business scenario.
 You will also be able to determine any manual processing that will be required to fix inconsistencies and factor that into the total time it takes to complete the data warehousing project.

-- And lastly, focus on business rules previously unanticipated and issues in foreign and primary key relationships and hierarchical structures.
-You will need to dig at a deeper level to identify such intricate issues, but if left unchecked, they will permeate data warehouse design and may blow out of proportion later.
+Profiling also helps uncover complex business rules that were previously unanticipated and data integrity issues, such as problems with foreign and primary key relationships and hierarchical structures.
+You will need to dig at a deeper level to identify such intricate issues.
+If left unchecked, they will permeate data warehouse design and may blow out of proportion later.

 Data Quality Issue | Example |